BrotherFatcake/notes/MongoDB/Mongoose.md

 "use strict";

 **Only needed if using Express Routing**
-//Create a constant to import(require) Express
+//Create a constant to import(require) express

-//Create a constant to import(require) express Router
+//Create a constant of router equal express router with no args

 //Create const of {model} to import(require) models.js

 //At bottom of file
-//export module of router;
+//module exports the const router

 **End Express Routing specific**